-Hall Assistants are students hired through our university work study program that provide support to the hall director in their role of managing the operations of a hall office.
-They often serve as a receptionist for the hall office, answering phone calls and questions received about the residence hall and campus resources.
-If you are interested in learning more about working as a hall assistant contact the Office of Financial Assistance to find out if you qualify for work study and any available openings for hall assistants.
+Hall Assistants are students hired through our University work-study program that provides support to the Area Coordinator and Graduate Assistants in their role of managing the operations of a hall office.
+They often serve as administrative assistants for the hall office, answering phone calls and questions received about the residence hall and campus resources.
+If you are interested in learning more about working as a Hall Assistant, contact the Office of Financial Assistance to find out if you qualify for work-study and any available openings for Hall Assistants.

 How to apply for a student staff position

 - The RA Recruitment and Selection process begins in the Fall semester to be hired for the following academic year.
 Information sessions are hosted to learn more about the RA role and interested students must complete a RattlerTracks Application and participate in both the individual interview and group interview.
 RA offers will be sent out and the offer must be accepted or declined to serve in the RA position.
 Once RA offers are accepted, candidates begin participating in the RA Development class in the spring semester.